 Both exterior and interior systems have a transferable lifetime warranty, so you don't need to worry regarding the invested time, money and effort.
-We are the best choice you can make in Boston.
+We are the best choice you can make in the Boston, Lakeville, Cambridge, Shrewsbury, Weymouth, Burlington, and Reading areas.
 The effectiveness is 100% guaranteed as long as you have the home and the warranty is fully transferable.
 We are a professional team, the quality of our services being proved by the numerous clients that have been satisfied when working with us.

 You can now travel, during the rainy season, due to the fact that you don't need to worry about water entering your basement again.
 You don't need to wake up in the middle of the night to take care of the water problems when it's raining or be concerned about the growth of mold.

 In addition to waterproofing we can offer you repair for foundation cracks or sinking, settling foundations.

 Everyone at one point or another has entered a musty basement.
 The musty odor is due to the decay process from mold, mildew and dry rot.
 Mold in a basement is a sign of moisture – mold can only live in areas that have more than 50% humidity, which likely means that you have a leak.

 An unpainted block wall will turn dark gray when wet while poured or painted walls will show discoloration.
 When you see white or dark outlines surrounding the discolored area it usually means it has either leaked before, or substantial moisture has come in through that area.